dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Platform/volumespec/_index.md

 {{% /pageinfo %}}

 {{% imgproc volumespec_new Fit "1000x600" %}}
-新建云盘规格
+create new volume specification
 {{% /imgproc %}}

-* Volume specification management
+## Volume specification management
-  * Click **Edit** item button in the operation dropdown menu to update a volume specification's properties
+  * Click "**Edit**" item button in the operation dropdown menu to update a volume specification's properties
-  * Click **Delete** item button in the operation dropdown menu to delete a volume specification.
+  * Click "**Delete**" item button in the operation dropdown menu to delete a volume specification.

-* Attach volume specification to cluster: to have the volume specification available in clusters, administator must attach it to the clusters before creating virtual volumes with this specification.
-You can click the **Attach to Cluster** item button in the operation dropdown menu to attach it to clusters, one volume specification can be attached to multiple clusters.
+## Attach volume specification to a cluster
+To have the volume specification available in a cluster, administator must attach it to the cluster before creating virtual volumes with this specification.
+You can click the "**Attach to Cluster**" item button in the operation dropdown menu to attach it to a cluster, one volume specification can be attached to multiple clusters.

 {{% imgproc volumespec_relation Fit "1000x600" %}}
 Attach volume specifications to clusters